riohib/riohib.github.io/_pages/about.md

 My interests span most of deep learning, with a current focus on efficient AI, sparse deep learning, and multimodal learning.
 I also have happened to dabble in research on multi-task reinforcement learning.

-Please reach out if you would like to know more about my research or would like to collaborate.
+Please reach out if you would like to know more about my research, discuss about AI research or would like to collaborate.